 The following article will provide you with the outline for VBA Data Types.
 You might have defined different variables during your VBA journey till now.
 But, have you ever given a thought on the data types those variables have?
 A Data Type of a variable is something that tells your system about the type of data you store with the help of some variables.
 It’s a way to let your compiler know how the data is being stored and the size it should be of (Different data types have different storing capacity in their own).
 This seems to be the most basic part you may come up with.
 But believe me, it’s equally important to have a hands-on.
 Moreover, it’s easy to grasp as well.

 Data Type = Type of your data.

 There are roughly more than 15 data types present under VBA.
 However, in this article, we will be discussing the most commonly used data types (almost surely used more than 90% of the time).

-Please see below table where you will get the list of data types which are widely used and are always good to have as a reference:
+Please see the below table, where you will get the list of data types which are widely used and are always good to have as a reference:

 We will see step by step how each of these data types gets used in defining a variable and storing data.

 When you define a variable, you actually are reserving some memory in your computer to be assigned to some specific data type with a name.
 In that way, a variable can be considered as a token/ticket/voucher, which can be redeemed while a value is actually being assigned to the variable.

 As in most conventional languages like C, C++, you have to declare a variable before you assign a value of the specific type to it.
 It can be done as below:

 Dim VariableName As DataType

 Here, Dim stands for a dimension of the variable.

 Let’s see how different data types are being stored using variables.

 How to Use Excel VBA Data Types Declare?